renatoaraujo/symfony-hexagonal-startup/README.md

 This is just a simple startup for a Symfony project ready for web rest application using Hexagonal Architecture structure.

-This is a docker based application, so you **MUST** have the Docker running in your local machine or you will need to setup the environment by hand using PHP 7.3 and MySQL 8.
+This is a docker based application, so you **MUST** have the Docker running in your local machine or you will need to setup the environment by hand using PHP 7.4 and MariaDB 10 or MySQL 8.

 ### Requirements